 - Humid weather conditions, especially if you live by the sea, it has a bad effect on the timber.

 - Timber is more expensive than UPVC, the other preferred material for doors & windows

 Types of Timber wood and what you need to know about them

 There are many kinds of timber to choose from.
 Timber is available either as softwood or hardwood.
 It is paradoxical but some softwoods are harder than hardwoods and vice versa.
 Hardwoods have more resistance than softwoods to rotting.
 Accoya mostly from New Zealand is the world`s longest-lasting wood.
 It has a 50-year anti-rot guarantee.

 Hardwood: Mostly comes from deciduous trees which lose their leaves seasonally.
 These are more expensive than softwoods but harder and with higher levels of density.

 Softwood: is mostly coniferous and evergreen.
 Softer and less dense.
 They provide less durability and have more knots on them.

-Online shopping a variety of best concealed cabinet hinges at mccoymart.com Buy cheap waterproof for kitchen cabinet online
+Online shopping a variety of best-concealed cabinet hinges at mccoymart.com Buy cheap waterproof kitchen cabinets online